-- Student completes the Prior Felony conviction Questionnaire (this is a link or button to questionnaire). - Student will receive a letter from the Dean of Students Office requesting documentation. - Student will send documentation to Dean of Students Office - A Campus Committee will review conviction and supporting documents to determine if the student can participate in the covered activity. - Student will be notified by the Dean of Students Office if they can participate int the covered activity by email and mailed letter.
+- Student completes the Prior Felony conviction Questionnaire available on the College's website. - Student will receive a letter from the office of the AVP of Student Affairs requesting documentation. - Student will send documentation to the office of the AVP of Student Affairs - A Campus Committee will review conviction and supporting documents to determine if the student can participate in the covered activity. - Student will be notified by the office of the AVP of Student Affairs if they can participate in the covered activity by email and mailed letter.